 Boys in the Making is a dynamic and creative programme developed for children and young people, which brings together groups to co-create a boy and explore his needs and experiences as he interacts with the world around him.
+The programme aims to explore, communicate and learn from the lived experiences and knowledge of boys and young men as they engage in a creative exploration of masculinity and its formation.

-Each iteration of the Boys in the Making programme is led by a youth worker/educator and an artist.
-The programme sees a group of children or young people brought through a creative process to develop a boy character and guide him as he interacts with the world around him.
-Through conversation, drawing and writing exercises, each group name their boy, describe him as a young child and explore his experiences and related needs as he grows up.
+The programme was developed by artist Dr Fiona Whelan and youth workers at Rialto Youth Project.
 The programme is explicitly pedagogical, underpinned by strong youth work values, seeking to support children and young people to understand the complexities of their gender position and its intersection with other forms of inequality.
-In 2021, researcher Ciaran Smyth (Vagabond Reviews) was invited to work with the Boys in the Making team to help capture and articulate the methodology of the programme, and give it its name.
+In 2021, researcher Dr Ciaran Smyth (Vagabond Reviews) was invited to work with the Boys in the Making team to help capture and articulate the methodology of the programme, and give it its name.

 Themes

-The Boys in the Making programme focuses on how a boy’s world shapes him and how he shapes it.
-The process typically focuses on a boy’s life up until the age of the group although there is some projection into his adult life, as futures are imagined.
-Multiple themes emerge in the process.
-To date this has included: relationships, dominance and violence, gendered identity, the search for dignity and respect, social conditioning, bullying, sexuality, poverty and survival.
-As with the immersive workshop for adults, the boy characters are always from the same area as the group of young makers, creating the conditions for their lived knowledge to bear on his life.
+To date, emerging themes have included: relationships, dominance and violence, gendered identity, the search for dignity and respect, social conditioning, bullying, sexuality, poverty and survival.
+The boy characters are always located in the same context as the group of young makers, creating the conditions for their lived knowledge to bear on his life.

 Support